umbraco/UmbracoDocs/Reference/Querying/DynamicPublishedContent/Properties.md

 ###.Media(string propertyAlias[,string mediaPropertyAlias])
-When a DynamicNode contains a media picker, a media item can be returned using this method.
+When a DynamicPublishedContent contains a media picker, a media item can be returned using this method.

 ###.UmbracoFile
 Returns the path to the file stored if the media type is using the umbracoFile property alias for the upload field